Rugerot/THURS_Tresor_26858_pl_Assign/README.md

-# Phase IV
+# Phase IV – Database Creation and OEM Monitoring

-## 🗃️ Database Creation and OEM Monitoring – HOOF-CARE Project
+## 📘 Project: HOOF-CARE – Horse Health & Performance Monitoring MIS

-This phase documents the creation of the Oracle Pluggable Database (PDB) for the HOOF-CARE MIS project and its configuration in Oracle Enterprise Manager (OEM) for monitoring and administration.
+This document details the successful creation of a pluggable Oracle database (PDB) for the HOOF-CARE system and its integration with Oracle Enterprise Manager (OEM) for monitoring.
+Phase IV ensures proper setup, access control, and visibility into the system's runtime behavior.

 ---

-## ✅ 1.
-Database Creation
+## 🗂️ 1.
+Pluggable Database Creation

-### ➤ Pluggable Database (PDB) Name
+### ✅ PDB Name

-### ➤ Creation Details
+thurs_26858_Tresor_hoofcare_db

-The PDB was created using the following command:
+### ✅ SQL Command Used

 ```sql
 CREATE PLUGGABLE DATABASE thurs_26858_Tresor_hoofcare_db